AlexCallejas/ansible-gce-apache-lb/README.md

 Author Information
 ------------------

-This playbooks was created in 2018 by [Alex Callejas](https://www.twitter.com/dark_axl), blog [rootzilopochtli.com](https://www.rootzilopochtli.com/).
+This playbooks was created in 2018 and updated in 2021 by [Alex Callejas](https://www.twitter.com/dark_axl), blog [rootzilopochtli.com](https://www.rootzilopochtli.com/).